It was a symphony melding together both chefs’ best strengths that kept us on the edge of our seats anticipating the next course.

 If food is best shared with loved ones over warm camaraderie, imagine the magic that takes place when it is prepared by and of the same union in amity and friendship.
 Such was the case when our Chef on Chef alumnus Chefs Evert Onderbeke and Darren Chin came together for a four hands ‘Les Copains’ dinner on 26 and 27 September 2019.

 Literally translated to mean ‘friends’ in French, the Les Copains dinner was served at Soleil at Damansara City Mall for a night and then DC Restaurant for the next.
-It was a symphony melding together both chefs’ best strengths – Chef Evert’s mastery of seafood and Chef Darren’s mastery of umami flavours – that kept us on the edge of our seats anticipating the next course.
+It was a symphony melding together both chefs’ best strengths – Chef Evert’s mastery of seafood and Chef Darren’s dexterity with umami flavours – that kept us on the edge of our seats anticipating the next course.

 To start, Chef Evert brought us all a taste of his home Belgium, with Brussels style buttermilk waffle.
 A personal childhood favourite of the chef, it was light and airy with the most delicate crispy outside, made savoury with smoked mackerel.
-Argan oil chantilly cut through the brine of the cured fish and a slice of spring onion tied the over all dish together with a touch crisp green freshness.
+Argan oil chantilly cut through the brine of the cured fish and a slice of spring onion tied the over all dish together with a touch of crisp green freshness.
 It was a starter of clean flavours at its best.

 Chef Darren met him halfway with the amuse bouche, with bite-sized rolls of crispy brick pastry filled with salted cod cream.
 Paperthin, the pastry melted upon contact with our lips, before the cod cream spread into a rich veil of fragrant cream that enveloped our palate.
 Pickled kohirabi, a biennial German turnip, and black lime powder cut through the fattiness with the perfect levels of acidity.